TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Related Work

 Both vanilla NeRFs and 3DGS assume low-frequency view dependency.
 Hence, they can struggle with highly reflective scenes.
-One strategy to improve in this department is using shading functions that are reflection direction aware \cite{ref_nerf,Ref-NeuS,jiang2024rethinking}.
+One strategy to improve in this department is using shading functions that are reflection direction aware \cite{ref_nerf,Ref-NeuS,jiang2024rethinking,nerv,nero}.
 For instance, Ref-NeRF \cite{ref_nerf} extends NeRFs with a new parameterization for view-dependent radiance and incorporates normal vector regularization.
 The shading function can be more physically grounded, and this enables additional application such as relighting and material editing.
 In this regard, other NeRF and GS based methods proposed to model light interaction using the explicit rendering equation with BRDF functions.
-NeRV \cite{nerv} models reflectance and visibility fields separately for accurate relighting and editing.
-NeRO \cite{nero} Learns surface normals and view-dependent radiance jointly using RGB and environment maps.
-EnviDR \cite{envidr} Uses environment maps to capture spatially-varying reflections in neural rendering.
+ENVIDR \cite{envidr} Uses environment maps to capture spatially-varying reflections in neural rendering.
 The next wave of work tackled shading for Gaussian Splatting (\eg \cite{3iGS, GS-ROR, GS-IR, Gshader, 3DGS-DR, R3DG, RefGaussian}).
 GShader \cite{Gshader} applies a simplified shading function on each fragment.
 3DGS-DR \cite{3DGS-DR} introduces deferred shading at pixel level, and stabilizes the optimization by smoothing out normal gradients.

-3iGS \cite{3iGS} introduces tensor decomposition of spherical harmonics.
-GS-ROR \cite{GS-ROR} uses signed distance function priors to improve specular rendering. \cite{R3DG} employes ray-tracing to model inter-reflections.
-It approximates the rendering equation with Monte Carlo sampling which reduces rendering speed.
-Building on the 2DGS representation, our baseline Ref-Gaussian \cite{RefGaussian} decomposes the scene into geometry, material and lighting through the split-sum approximation of the rendering equation while incorporating an indriect light attribute, enabling inter-reflections while being fast to render.
+Building on the 2DGS representation, our baseline Ref-Gaussian \cite{RefGaussian} decomposes the scene into geometry, material and lighting through the split-sum approximation of the rendering equation while incorporating an indirect light attribute, enabling inter-reflections while being fast to render.
 It achieves the state-of-the-art performance on the standard reflective scene novel view synthesis benchmarks.
-We propose to improve of its physical material and normal representations.
+We propose to enhance its physical material and normal representations through the use of per-primitive textures.